A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Indenting-e39e.md

 ## How can you indent ?

-- Put the cursor at the beggining of a line and press the space bar multiple times.
-It works but it's considered best practice and is not the fastest way.
+- Put the cursor at the beginning of a line and press the space bar multiple times.
+It works but it's not considered best practice and is not the fastest way.

 - Another way is to put again your cursor at the begining of a line and press the tab key to indent.
-This is already better and at least when you use tab the indenting of all the lines match.
+Using the tab key makes it easier to keep indentations consistent.

-- Now the smartest way is to use Codio editor's Beautify feature.
+- The smartest way is to use Codio editor's Beautify feature.
 It will take your code and indent it for you!

 Try using it on the example.
-Click `Tools > Beautify` when you have the focus on the code.
-If you don't select anything in the code it will Beautify all the code in the editor.
-If you select some lines it will just Beautify these lines.
+Click `Tools > Beautify` when the code window has the *focus* (meaning it is active, selected or clicked on).
+If you don't select anything in the code it will 'Beautify' all the code in the editor.
+If you select some lines it will just Beautify the selected lines.